thomas-vogel/mRUBiS-EJB3/README.md

 GlassFish v2.1.1 requires Java 6.
 Hence, a Java 6 distribution must be used to run GlassFish and _mRUBiS-EJB3_.
 Therefore, the system property JAVA_HOME must be set to a Java 6 distribution.
 This is checked by the ant script delivered with this project.

 Instructions for building, deploying, and running  are given below.
-Moreover, mRUBiS-EJB3 is also available as a [Docker image](https://github.com/jfloff/docker-mrubis) created by @jfloff.
+Moreover, mRUBiS-EJB3 is also available as a [Docker image](https://github.com/jfloff/docker-mrubis) created by @jfloff, however, without the pipe of filter components.

+## Status
+Currently, _mRUBiS-EJB3_ is not actively maintained.
+Changes might be made upon requests.

 ## Building, Deploying, and Running mRUBiS-EJB3